 - Reading quiz and discussion assignments for a given week will be available through the weekend.
-You should, however, always strive to meet the daily assignment due dates/times.
+You should, however, always strive to meet the daily assignment deadlines.
 Doing so is the best strategy for maximizing your learning and your success in the course. - In calculating your final grade, I will drop your lowest grade in each category of assignment.